|

 International consultant, Rock Engineering

-He obtained a Ph.D. on rock slope stability from
+He obtained a Ph.D. on rock slope stability from Imperial College, London in 1971.
+He worked for 25 years in

-He is author/co-author of 340 papers in technical
+He is author/co-author of 350 papers in technical journals and conference proceedings, and author

 He developed the well-known Q-system of rock mass characterization in 1974, and a non-linear shear strength criterion for rock joints in 1973/1982, now known as the Barton-Bandis criterion.
 Further empirical methods linked to Q are: the QTBM prognosis method since 1999, the QSLOPE method (for safe slope angles) since 2015, and the QH2O method (for estimating permeability with depth) since 2007.

 He received the 6th ISRM Müller Award, given only once every four years for distinguished contributions to rock mechanics and rock engineering.
 He has an Honoris Causa (Honorary Doctorate) award from the University of Cordoba, Argentina (2004), and is an ISRM Fellow since 2015.
-He has received thirteen international awards between 1975 and 2015.
+He has received thirteen international awards between 1975 and 2021.

 E-mail: nickrbarton@hotmail.com